 That would be true if we stopped there.
 But the third task of our structural "S" is where phonomancy truly becomes a psycho-spiritual training methodology.

 The rise-fall-rise narrative structure of the Hero's Journey has been the template for many Hollywood blockbusters.
 Successful navigation of its stages often creates an intense experience of catharsis.
 Usually this is experienced second-hand in the audience via identification with a story's protagonist.
 In phonomancy, because the participant is going through each emotional state her- or himself, the catharsis is immediate.
-To successfully complete a phonomantically-structured psychedelic experience is to literally complete the Hero's Journey.
+To successfully navigate a phonomantically-structured psychedelic experience is to literally complete the Hero's Journey.

 But wait!
 There's more!